modelscope/AdaFlow/docs/user_guide/python_extension.md

 # Writing a Python Extension

-## Overview
+## overview

-`flow_python_extension` element provides a callback to execute user-defined Python functions on every frame in the gstreamer pipeline, and can be used for metadata conversion, inference post-processing, and other tasks.
+`flow_python_extension` element provides a callback to execute user-defined Python functions on every frame in the adaflow pipeline, and can be used for metadata conversion, inference post-processing, and other tasks.
 This page shows how to implement your own function coded in Python.

 ## samples